faisal-fawad/faisal-fawad/README.md

 # Hello, I'm Faisal

-<p>Welcome to my page! </br> I'm currently studying Computer Science at the University of Guelph and love exploring diverse technologies.</p>
+<p>Welcome to my page! </br> I'm currently studying Computer Science at the University of Guelph and love exploring diverse technologies. </br> You can learn more about me at https://faisal-fawad.github.io!</p>

 ### Things I code with
 <p>